ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/Day 1.md

 - AWS, Google, Microsoft Azure

 *Platform Vendors* -> Abstracts things you need to be responsible of, software updates, packages, etc.
+- The primary purpose of PaaS is to deliver a development and deployment platform

 *Software as a service* -> broad definition.
 Apps, APIs, etc. You are producing something and someone else is consuming it.
 The consumer does not care about infrastructure or platform, he just wants the app/product.